A Year After a Revolution: A Syrian Trip Report

 ALEPPO

-Most buildings were pockmarked with bullet holes, while many were twisted skeletons of concrete pillars and collapsed floors.
+Most buildings were pockmarked with bullet holes, while many were bare skeletons of concrete pillars and collapsed floors.
 Rusted metal rebar peeked through the cracked concrete of unsalvagable wreckage.

 Common street scene in Aleppo, Syria.

-By the time I arrived in Aleppo five hours later, it was mid-afternoon.
-Most of the passengers who began the journey with me in Damascus had long gone by the time we arrived at the bus terminal.
+By the time I arrived in Aleppo at the end of the five-hour bus ride, it was mid-afternoon.
+Most of the passengers who began the journey with me in Damascus had been dropped off piecemeal on the side of the road, presumably to get picked up by family.
+I was one of the few passengers left by the time we arrived at the bus terminal.
 As we stretched our legs and grabbed our luggage, we were immediately swarmed by taxi drivers looking to make some money.
-I chose the least annoying one and let him take me to a hotel that I had heard about from an Italian backpacker at The Colony.
+I chose the least annoying one and let him take me to my hotel, whose name I had written down after getting the recommendation from an Italian backpacker at The Colony.

 The taxi ride took me directly through the destroyed suburbs of the city; it impressed upon me further the reality of the situation Aleppo was in.
 10 years ago, this city was the Stalingrad of the Syrian Civil War.
-From 2012 to 2016, Aleppo was at the frontline of a struggle between Rebels, the Syrian Government, ISIS, and occasional Russian air strikes, with civilians bearing the brunt of the consequences.
+From 2012 to 2016, Aleppo was at the frontline of a struggle between a coalition of anti-government rebels, the Assad regime, and ISIS, compounded by occasional Russian air strikes, with civilians bearing the brunt of the consequences.

-I remember being a teenager, watching videos of the house-to-house fighting on Vice News.
-It seemed so far away back then.
+I remember being a teenager, watching videos of the house-to-house fighting on Vice News during the battle for the city.
+It seemed like such a distant conflict back then, viewing it from the safety of my home.

 I felt a distinct, poignant tinge of homesickness as I entered the city.